Where to go fat biking in Ontario. Source

 Distance from Downtown: 52.8km

 Fat biking is a great way to enjoy nature in the colder months without putting on skis or snowshoes.
 Grab your friends and plan well, as some of these rides will take a good portion of the day.
-Stop by Escape Bicycle Tours & Rentals to check if you have all the right equipment and get ready to hit the hills!
-We will help you find the right bike and get you on the Ottawa Gatineau snow biking trails.
+Stop by Escape Bicycle Tours & Rentals to check out our great selection of Norco Bigfoot Ottawa Fat Bikes for Rent in downtown and get ready to hit the hills!
+We will help you find the right bike and get you on the Ottawa Gatineau fat biking trails.
 From gliding through the picturesque maple groves of the Larose Forest or discovering a new waterfall in the Gatineau Park – 70 Series, the Ottawa region has so much untapped potential right at your doorstep!

 Written by: Grant Kowalsky